How to Invest During a Recession: Safe Strategies for 2026

 - Data center REITs (digital infrastructure remains essential)

-What to Look for in Recession Investments
+What to Look for in Defensive Investments

 Strong Balance Sheets